SmarterApp/RDW_Documentation/docs/Runbook.md

 ## Migrate Reporting
 The migrate reporting service moves data from the warehouse to the reporting database.
 The service is not built to be horizontally scalable.
 Having more than one migrate reporting process will result in unpredictable behavior.

 Data is migrated based on import status (PROCESSED) and created/updated timestamps.
 The migration process is scheduled to run periodically.
-In each period, data is processed in batches until there is no full batch remaining.
+In each period, data is processed in small batches until there is no full batch remaining.
 The migration occurs in two steps, first from warehouse to staging, then from staging to reporting (the staging tables exist in the reporting database).

 ![Migrate Reporting](migrate-reporting.png)